 git remote add origin https://github.com/softwaretestingo/Demorepo.git

-Once you have executed the above command successfully, then you are done with connecting the local repository will be linked to the GitHub repository.
-Because this time we have mentioned which one if the remote repository and the remote repository URL.
+Once you have executed the above command successfully, you are done with connecting the local repository, which will be linked to the GitHub repository.
+Because this time, we have mentioned which one is the remote repository and the remote repository URL.